YannanZhang512/YannanZhang/pages/bandgap.md

 The last term of equation 2 is the effect of Resistor's temperature coefficient.
 In the design, I use HRP poly resistor, its temperature coefficient is shown as follow:
 ![BandgapResistorTco](img/BandgapResistorTco.jpg)

-In order to gain zero temperature coefficient, using the data provided,  the value of resistors should have following relation:
+In order to gain lowest temperature coefficient, using the data provided,  the value of resistors should have following relation:
 ![Bandgap_Resistor](img/Bandgap_Resistor.jpg)

 Since the dc operating point of T1 and T2 are set to 10uA, and the current are described as follow: